janihur/turnkey-oracle-xe-11g/README.rst

 - Memory: 2GB

-- Disk size: 21GB (creates 2045MB swap that fullfills Oracle requirements and there's 16GB free space after installation)
+- Disk size: 21GB (there will be 16GB free space after installation)

 - Network adapter: Bridged

 If you need more disk space just increase the disk size as much as you like.

 2GB memory is probably too much as according to Oracle documents XE uses 1 GB at maximum.
+But OTOH 2GB RAM creates 2045MB swap that fullfills Oracle swap requirement.

 How to install Oracle XE
 --------------------------------------------------